stonychen/anno-cli/README.md

 ?
 What path would you like to generate to? path: foo-bar
 ```

 #### Step 3 Input class name, and press enter.
-You will generate files according your defined template.
+You will generate files according to your own defined template.
 NOTE: The class name can be defined in your own way.

 ```
 $ anno-cli t